biomedia-mira/shift_identification/README.md

 ## Pre-requisites

 ### Pip requirements
 All required python packages are listed in [requirements.txt](requirements.txt).
-Please install with pip.
+Please install with pip (this should take less than 5 minutes).

 ### Datasets